NPRohitkumar/Scan2Know/README.md

 1. Make sure you  have node Js installed on your device
 2. Run the backend Node Js server
     * go to /server directory in the terminal and run
+    a) in the utils folder , seed the initial data [ node seed.js ]
     a) npm install
     b) node server.js
 3. Run the frontend Server